drj11/sixtyforth/ticklist.md

 KEY

 i - implemented
-p - implemented but untested
+u - implemented but untested
 p - partially implemented (for example, small inputs only)